Miriam Stockley: Early life

-At the age of eleven, Stockley and her older sister Avril formed the Stockley Sisters group and had a hit with a cover of Shocking Blue's "Venus" in 1976 on the South African Top 30, ten years before Bananarama's version.
-Later in her life, she moved to the United Kingdom, settling in London to further pursue her musical career.
+At the age of eleven, Stockley and her older sister Avryl formed the Stockley Sisters group and had a hit with a cover of Shocking Blue's "Venus" in 1976 on the South African Top 30, ten years before Bananarama's version.
+At age 18, she moved to the United Kingdom, settling in London to further pursue her musical career.
 There she contributed vocals to several albums and TV commercials.

 Career

 1970s

-She helped form Blush, a short-lived South African disco act consisting of her, Malie Kelly, and guitarist Mike Pilot.
+She helped form Odyssey, a short-lived South African disco act consisting of her, Malie Kelly, and guitarist Mike Pilot.

 1980–1999

 During the late 1980s and early 1990s, Stockley worked as a session singer for the UK songwriting and production trio Stock Aitken Waterman and appeared on tracks by Kylie Minogue, Jason Donovan and Sonia.
 Alongside fellow session singer Mae McKenna, Stockley is credited with being partly responsible for the distinctive Stock, Aitken and Waterman sound of the 1980s.

 Stockley provided backing vocals for the United Kingdom's Eurovision Song Contest entry on several occasions, most notably with Emma in 1990 and for Katrina and the Waves when they won in Dublin in 1997.

-In 1991, Stockley became a part of the dance music group Praise whose single "Only You" reached number four in the UK Singles Chart.
+In 1991, Stockley became a part of the dance music group Praise whose single "Only You" reached number three in the UK singles chart.
 A year later, the band, with Stockley on vocals, released its second single, "Dream On".
-This failed to have the same success as their previous single and the band decided to call it a day.
-In 1995, she worked with Karl Jenkins as the multi-layered vocalist on his first Adiemus release, which also gave her broad international exposure in a Delta Air Lines television commercial and release on the album Pure Moods.
+A third single was released entitled: "Easy Way Out".
+The band was due to start touring, when the entire department of the record label was let go.
+The band decided to call it a day.
+In 1995, she worked with Karl Jenkins as the multi-layered vocalist on his first Songs of Sanctuary release, which began as a Delta Air Lines television commercial and was later released on the album Pure Moods.

 Stockley's song "Perfect Day," written by Colin Towns and also known as "Theme for the Lake District", was used as the theme song for the BBC children's programme The World of Peter Rabbit and Friends, which ran from 1992 to 1998.
-She has also appeared as a singer in on episode of Our Friends In The North (1996) and on several BBC Schools programmes, most notably Look and Read and contributed to the soundtrack for the 1997 film One Night Stand.
+She has also appeared as a singer in on episode of Our Friends In The North (1996) and on several BBC Schools programmes, most notably Look and Read and contributed to many film soundtracks, namely, Lord of the Rings, Autumn in New York, Great Expectations, Robroy, Skin, Beloved, and One Night Stand.